-Enter the NFS exported folder path and the NFS server address in the Folder and Address fields, respectively.
+Enter the NFS exported folder path and the NFS server address in the Folder and Address fields.

-Since this an ISO data store, consider mounting it as read-only by checking the Mount NFS as read-only checkbox.
+Because the data store is an ISO data store, consider mounting it as read-only by checking the Mount NFS as a read-only checkbox.

-Select the host that will be used as the new data store,
+Select the host that will use the new data store.

 Review the settings.